arup-group/genet/README.md

 [example jupyter notebooks](https://github.com/arup-group/genet/tree/master/notebooks)
 for usage examples.

-### Installation as a Python Package
+### Installation as a Python Package / CLI
 **Note:** if you plan only to _use_ GeNet rather than make code changes to it, you can avoid having to perform any local installation by using [GeNet's Docker image](#using-docker).
-If you are going to make code changes, or you don't want to use Docker for some reason...
+If you are going to make code changes or use GeNet's CLI locally, follow the steps below:

 #### Native dependencies
 GeNet uses some Python libraries that rely on underlying native libraries for things like geospatial calculations and